madacol/blog/content/Configure Https on a VPS with caddy.md

 ---
-title: Configure Https on a VPS with caddy
 tags: english, tutorial
 date: 2022-07-27
 ---

+# Configure Https on a VPS with caddy

 We are going to use caddy because it manages SSL certificates automatically 😍, seriously! it's magic!